 If a hiring agency has a business need to obtain information about the background of an applicant earlier in the hiring process, the agency may request an exception from the OPM.
 Exceptions will only be granted when the agency demonstrates “specific job-related reasons the agency wishes to evaluate suitability earlier in the process or consider the disqualification of candidates with criminal backgrounds or other conduct issues from particular types of positions.”

 The proposed rule is the most recent development in the “ban the box” movement that has been taking place nationwide, with many states, cities, and counties requiring employers to delay criminal history inquiries until later in the hiring process.
 The proposed rule is also consistent with steps taken by other federal agencies such as the Office of Federal Contract Compliance Programs (“OFCCP”) and the Equal Employment Opportunity Commission (“EEOC”).
-Both agencies have previously published information on the use of arrest and conviction records, which Leech Tishman wrote about here.
+Both agencies have previously published information on the use of arrest and conviction records.

 Leech Tishman’s Employment Practice Group will continue to monitor the proposed rule and will provide additional guidance for compliance as necessary.